 • Spices and citrus oils are stimulating, wakening, and brightening

-• Herbs are balancing; some are more stimulating (rosemary for example), some more relaxing (Marjoram for example), some are both, such as, lavender and patchouli.
+• Herbs are balancing; some are more stimulating (peppermint and rosemary, for example), some more relaxing (Marjoram for example), some are both, such as, lavender and patchouli.

 Conclusion

-The qualities of essential oils are numerous; their scents draw the perceivers consciousness into the present moment; they influence mood and aid concentration; they protect, restore, and revitalise body and soul.
-They appear to be gifts of nature that supportively accompany our journey through life and time.
+The qualities of essential oils are numerous.
+Significantly, when considering meditation, their scents draw the perceivers consciousness into the present moment.
+They influence mood and aid concentration.
+They protect, restore, and revitalise body, mind and soul.
+Gifts of nature, essential oils, herbs, spices, woods and scented plants, blossoms and flowers, are vital companions on our journey through life and time.

-You will find details about the numerous qualities and properties of essential oils in my books:
+You will find details about the numerous qualities, properties and applications of essential oils in my books, which re available from most high-street and online book outlets: